scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

 A flurry of wind surrounds up to 5 willing creatures in range you can see.
-Make a spellcasting roll, adding a terrible die for each creature targeted.
-On success creatures can move freely without taking opportunity attacks as the wind wards off foes.
-On a critical the winds guide the creatures attacks, allowing them to reroll 1 die in their attack rolls for each critical in your spellcasting roll.
+Make a spellcasting roll against a terrible die for each creature targeted.
+On success creatures do not provoke opportunity attacks when moving.
+For each critical rolled they can reroll a die in their attack, maneuver, or spell attack rolls.
+The effect ends on a creature if it takes damage.

-The winds last for the duration, or until the creature is hit by an attack.

 Add an enhanced die for every level cast above 2nd.